jimbaker/tagstr/tutorial.rst

         == "<body><h1></h1><h2></h2><h3></h3></body>"
     )

-Perhaps most interestingly though, this ``html`` tag will output a structured representation of the HTML which can be freely manipulated - a Document Object Model (DOM) of sorts for HTML::
+While this would certainly be difficult to achieve with a standard templating solution, what's perhaps more interesting is that this ``html`` tag will output a structured representation of the HTML that can be freely manipulated - a Document Object Model (DOM) of sorts for HTML::

     node: HtmlNode = html"<h1/>"